Skip to main content

 Share

-The Saskatchewan NDP hosted a press conference outside of the Regina General Hospital Sunday – highlighting frustration among both healthcare workers and teachers over the past several years.
+The Saskatchewan NDP hosted a pair of press conferences over the Thanksgiving long weekend – highlighting frustration among both healthcare workers and teachers over the past several years.

 "I have coworkers that haven't gotten mileage.
 They're single moms.
 They have had to choose between coming to work, and putting gas in their car, or feeding their children,” said Lorelie Schaefer, a continuing care assistant.